1. Format of the book

 Here I focus on the photographs in “Babelle’s Photo Album,” and the graphical elements in the body of the book.
 They are, I think, far less experimental and less interesting than the text, except for the simple fact of their presence in the book.

-The book is determinedly unserious and consistently lascivious and over-sexed.
-It is stuffed with every simple pun the author could imagine.
+Larva is determinedly unserious (in that sense, like Finnegans Wake) and consistently lascivious and over-sexed (and in that sense very much like Schmidt’s open obsessions with nymphets and unlike Joyce’s contorted and stifled narratives of HCE and Issy).
+Larva is stuffed with every simple pun the author could imagine.
 “Pots and puns! and lick ’em all clean,” he writes on p.
 139. The wordplay is mainly sexual, and sometimes literary.
 To me, the puns are compulsive, not funny, and seldom engaging.
 When they are at their most inventive, they can be reminiscent of Finnegans Wake, for example on pp. 151-3 where short paragraphs play on multilingual near-rhymes: “Back!
 Bak!
 Vade retro, bakuninlinguist”; “Slaap!
 Sleep!
 Sloop!
 Pillow talk”; “Raaskallen!
 Rusk a la carte, rascals…” and so forth.

 To my ear there are few such passages.
 A chunk of prose on p.
 363 reads like an attempt to emulate Finnegans Wake, and there are other examples.
 On p.
 413 there’s a long word, which is an onomatopoeic scream in a dozen languages:

-This is an echo of the long word for Humpty Dumpty’s fall in Finnegans Wake, and the “scream” comes at a crux in the book, after Ríos has spent a full 60 pages listing all the women his narrator has known (This happens in an unnamed subsection of a subsection of the book — a fact that signals how “random” the table of contents is in some respects.)
+This is an echo of the “thunder words” in Finnegans Wake, especially the long word for Humpty Dumpty’s fall, and the “scream” comes at a crux in the book, after Ríos has spent a full 60 pages listing all the women his narrator has known.
+(This happens in an unnamed subsection of a subsection of the book — a fact that signals how “random” the table of contents is in some respects.)
 After the “Scream” comes a new section, “Blackout.”

 The majority of the book is not especially sensitive to verbal strategies other than puns, homonyms, and rhymes, and the prose seldom rewards a close re-reading.
-In Finnegans Wake, a close reading can reveal layers of meaning pertinent to the narrative: here, it usually only reveals a kind of stream-of-consciousness multilingualism.
-A more proximate model here is Arno Schmidt, who was also beset by relentless lasciviousness (and sexism), and who also loved drama, theater, and breathless expositions.
+In Finnegans Wake, close reading will reveal layers of meaning pertinent to the narrative: here, it just reveals a kind of stream-of-consciousness multilingualism.
+Again more proximate model is Arno Schmidt, who was just as beset by relentless lasciviousness (and sexism), and who also loved drama, theater, and breathless expositions.

 There are a half-dozen exceptions to the Larva’s doctrinaire unseriousness, and they stand out oddly.
 On p.
 25 there’s a paragraph about a woman beaten by “a psychopathic Sikh” until she is “almost unrecognizable.”
 These serious passages come and go without motivation, and the effect is that the author seems insouciant and irresponsible about his own material — and also afraid of being serious, even while he is wildly ambitious as a novelist.